How are stem cells coaxed to become specific cell types?

 8-cell embryo, day 3.

 One hope that many have for future stem cell therapies is repair of brain and nerve cells lost to diseases.
-The Go-To Guy describes how researchers and clinicians are coaxing human embryonic stem cells into a specific brain cell in effort to develop a treatment for ALS (amyotrophic lateral sclerosis or Lou Gehrig’s disease) and At the Bench is a conversation with a stem cell scientist at work.
-In Forging Ahead, a neuroscientist explains how he’s using stem cells to learn more about Parkinson’s disease in effort to someday treat it.
+The Go-To Guy describes how researchers and clinicians are coaxing stem cells into specific brain cell types in effort to develop a treatment for ALS (amyotrophic lateral sclerosis or Lou Gehrig’s disease) or psychiatric diseases.
+In Forging Ahead and Transforming Skin Cells to Stem Cells, a neuroscientist explains how he’s using stem cells to learn more about Parkinson’s disease in effort to someday treat it.
 But in all of these approaches, it’s All About Networking and trying to coax transplanted stem cells to connect to and communicate with the injured brain and nervous system.
 In There’s Lots of Work, Still a neuroscientist explains the complexity of the human brain and the struggle to understand how the brain naturally protects itself from damage after a stroke.

 Many researchers believe that in addition to their ability to replace damaged cells, stem cells can activate the body’s natural repair systems to get nearby cells to grow again.
 In Spinal Micro-Repair, a neurologist tells of his hopes for corralling the body’s own repair systems to treat spinal injury and Joint Repair tells of the advances biomedical engineers have made in getting stem cells to grow into bone and cartilage.

 Lastly, in Becoming Liver, researchers are trying to identify the molecular signals that tell cells how to behave and what types to become.